I-134, Affidavit of Support

 You must sign Form I-134 in your full name.
 (Note: Signing Form I-134 is under penalty of perjury under U.S. law).
-For this reason, you do not need to sign Form I-134 in front of a notary have your signature notarized after you sign it.
+For this reason, you do not need to sign Form I-134 in front of a notary or have your signature notarized after you sign it.

 Where you submit the form depends on whether the alien you are sponsoring is in or outside the United States and what type of application is being submitted.
 See the instructions provided with the corresponding application for detailed information on where to submit this affidavit of support.